Flowdeeps/twitch-films/readme.md

 ## What Next?

+Underline denotes a done enough status

-* Have two json files, one for feature films, the other for cartoons and alternate between the two.
+* __Have two json files, one for feature films, the other for cartoons and alternate between the two.__ We have three actually, an advert, a cartoon, and a feature film
-* Reload the json files after each movie file has ended so that they can be added to whilst the app is up and running.
+* __Reload the json files after each movie file has ended so that they can be added to whilst the app is up and running.__